xpack-3rd-party/googletest-xpack/README.md

-# A source xPack with Arm CMSIS Core-M
+# A source xPack with Google Test

-This project provides the CMSIS Core-M headers as an xPack dependency.
+This project provides the **Google Test** libraries as an xPack dependency.

 The project is hosted on GitHub as [xpack-3rd-party/googletest-xpack](https://github.com/xpack-3rd-party/googletest-xpack).